taraprahlad/taraprahlad/README.md

 - 👋 hi, I’m tara!
 - 🌱 i’m from the bay area, and i'm studying cognitive science @ cmu
 - 🧠 i am a huge linguistics + logic + math enthusiast
-- 💞️ and i’m looking for projects + opportunities to work in these fields
 - 📫 you can reach me via my email tara.prahlad.01@gmail.com
 - 😄 pronouns: she/her
 - ⚡ when i'm not locked in, you can find me learning languages, watching anime or going on walks